-At the date of Orchid's deconsolidation, the Company elected the fair value option for its continuing investment in Orchid common shares.
-The change in the fair value of this investment and dividends received on this investment are reflected in other income in the consolidated statements of operations for the year ended December 31, 2015.
+The Company has elected the fair value option for its investment in Orchid common shares.
+The change in the fair value of this investment and dividends received on this investment are reflected in other income in the consolidated statements of operations.
 We estimate the fair value of our investment in Orchid on a market approach using "Level 1" inputs based on the quoted market price of Orchid's common stock on the NYSE.
 Electing the fair value option requires the Company to record changes in fair value in the consolidated statements of operations, which, in management's view, more appropriately reflects the results of our operations for a particular reporting period and is consistent with how the investment is managed.